Trauma Counseling: You don’t have to go through this alone.

 - Feeling like you’re facing everything alone

-You don’t have to struggle through this difficult time alone and alienated.
+There is no one way to work towards resilience and growth, but you don’t have to struggle through this difficult time alone and alienated.